-Next Step ProgramA vocational rehabilitation fund designed to assist qualified injured workers in obtaining training to re-enter the workforce
+Next Step ProgramA vocational recovery fund designed to assist qualified injured workers in obtaining training to re-enter the workforce

-The Next Step Program connects permanently disabled injured workers with a public institution and monetary resources to acquire the knowledge, skills, and abilities needed to return to meaningful employment.
+The Next Step Program connects permanently disabled injured workers with public institutions, non-profit organizations, and monetary resources to acquire the knowledge, skills, and abilities needed to return to meaningful employment.

 How it works

 - Have a compensable workers' compensation claim

 - Have a permanent injury with an impairment rating.

 |Date of Injury

 |on or after July 1, 2018

 |No return to work, or return to work at a lower pay